 This may be a bit superficial, but I also love the look of the GF 50mm with the GFX 50R.
 When I bought the 50R, it came with a bunch of great freebies which included the Smallrig L-Plate with wooden grip.
 Add a leather strap from Barton1972, and you get a bit of a retro-looking setup.
 I have always been a fan of older film cameras with a wooden grip, and this kind of reminds me of that.
 Top it off with the compact metal hood (included) and a B+W 62mm XS-Pro Clear Filter to protect against the elements and you have a weather sealed, grab and go medium format kit that looks pretty cool as well.

-The Fujinon GF 50mm f/3.5 is definitely my first recommendation for a compact general purpose lens on the GFX system.
+The Fujinon GF 50mm f/3.5 is definitely my first recommendation for a compact general purpose lens on the GFX system (2023 update: also check out the GF 35-70mm if you do more landscape photography).
 It’s the smallest, least expensive (so far) native Fuji GF lens with a very versatile focal length.
 It makes a great first lens for someone wanting to get a taste of GFX quality without breaking the bank.
 This lens and the GFX 50R have become my go-to kit for travel and street photography and I wouldn’t hesitate to go on a trip with just this one lens and one body.
 Is it a jack of all trades and a master of none?
 Perhaps, but for the type of photography that I like to do, it’s often all I need.

 This article contains affiliate links that help showcase the gear and help me out at no additional cost to you.
 Thank you!